 5. STUDENT APPEALS

-- a.
-To consider new evidence which may alter the decision
+a.
+To consider new evidence which may alter the decision.

-- c.
+c.
 To determine whether the sanction(s) imposed were appropriate for the violation.

 6. CONDUCT RECORDS

-6.1 Conduct records are kept on file in the office of the Vice President for Student Affairs.
-All conduct records are confidential and may not be disclosed in whole or in part except as provided by law, or by the written authorization of the student.
+6.1 Conduct records are kept on file in the Office of the Vice President for Student Affairs.
+All conduct records are private and may not be disclosed in whole or in part except as provided by law, or by the written authorization of the student.
 Conduct records shall be retained separately from the student’s educational record.
 The only disciplinary actions reflected on an official transcript shall be suspension or expulsion.

 6.2 Conduct records containing violations that resulted in sanctions of less than suspension or expulsion are retained for a period of three years after a student graduates, withdraws or transfers and are kept in a conduct file in the Vice President for Student Affairs office.
 In cases where students receive a sanction of suspension or expulsion, records may be retained indefinitely.